 "I agree, Hokage-sama, therefore, I have a suggestion."
 He steadied himself.
 "I would like to take Naruto-kun away from the village and train him personally."
 The Sandaime studied him with hooded eyes, so Kakashi continued.
 "Today's attack just proves that the majority of people in this village are far too closed-minded.
 If we hadn't have gotten to Naruto-kun when we did..."

 He didn't need to finish his sentence.
 The evidence was in front of the aged Hokage's eyes.
 He sighed deeply.
 "You are correct, of course, Kakashi.
-Will you be comfortable doing this?" he asked suddenly.
+Will you be comfortable doing this?" he asked.

 "You have not long returned from an extended mission.
-Not only that, but will being with Naruto not dredge up uncomfortable memories of the Yondaime?"
+Not only that, but will being with Naruto not dredge up uncomfortable memories of Minato?"

 Kakashi allowed himself a small smirk, not that the Hokage saw it.
 "Honestly, if I didn't do this, I don't think I would ever be able to face Minato-sensei again."
 The Hokage suppressed a smile at Kakashi's words.
 "Not only that, if I were to abandon Naruto-kun now, I would be no better than the closed-minded people I've been condemning.
 I may be many things, but a hypocrite is not one of them."

 "Very well.
 Hatake Kakashi, you are assigned the protection and training of Uzumaki Naruto.
-This will be an A-Rank Mission, with the pay appropriate to it.
+This will be classified as an A-Rank Mission.
 Do you accept?"

 "The only considerations I ask are that you return to Konoha for a few days once a year.
 This is so I can see both Naruto's and your own progress.
 I expect you to maintain yourself, both mentally and physically, in case anything dire were ever to happen."
 Kakashi gave a short nod of agreement.
 "Also, I want you both to return so that Naruto can enrol in the Ninja Academy with his peers."
 The Sandaime came around to place a hand on Kakashi's shoulder.
 "Naruto is likely to be very distrustful of you at first.
 It will take a great deal of patience for him to open up to you."